How to Develop Your PPC Strategy

 Social media PPC ads are a good option for branding since there are so many targeting options based on demographics and interests.

-Similarly, search campaigns with more general keywords can be effective for branding.
+Similarly, search campaigns with more general keywords can be useful for branding.

 For example, if the business sells scuba equipment, potentially bidding on “scuba gear” could increase awareness of the product offering.

-The downside of this approach is that you will often see higher cost-per-clicks and sometimes irrelevant click-throughs.
+The downside of this approach is that you will often see higher cost-per-clicks due to competition and sometimes irrelevant click-throughs.

-The best way to execute this approach is with smart keyword match types and use of negative keywords.
+The best way to execute this approach is with smart keyword match types and negative keywords.

 Product & Brand Consideration

-In this phase, when users are considering and researching a purchase, it is a great time to reintroduce the brand with more detailed targeting and stronger call-to-action language in the ad copy.
+In this phase, when users are considering and researching a purchase, it is a great time to reintroduce the brand with more detailed targeting and more persuasive call-to-action language in the ad copy.

-When consumers hit the considerations phase, typically their search queries will become more detailed and specific.
-They may search for brands and product combinations to research, compare, and read reviews such as ‘Samsung 43” TV’ or ‘LG 43” tv’.
+When consumers hit the considerations phase, typically, their search queries will become more detailed and specific.

+They may search for brands and product combinations to research, compare, and read reviews such as ‘Samsung 50” TV’ or ‘LG 50” tv’.

-This is a good time to use remarketing with banner or responsive ads to bring the consumer back to the product they viewed.
+This is a good time to use remarketing with a banner or responsive ads to bring the consumer back to the previously viewed product.

-Another excellent form of targeting is the in-market list which is composed of users whose online behavior and action has indicated they are in the market to buy.
+Another excellent form of targeting is the in-market list composed of users whose online behavior and action have indicated they are in the market to buy.

 Leads

-When you can’t make a sale instantly or online, you want to collect leads to follow up with interested prospects and engage them in a conversation.
+When your business model doesn’t support immediate or online sales, you want to collect leads to follow up with interested prospects and engage them in a conversation.

 Calls-to-action might be: